-The course will instruct the student on how to competently perform a comprehensive physical.
+The course will instruct the student on how to competently perform a comprehensive physical examination.
 Emphasis is placed on proper technique, efficiency, and patient sensitivity.
 The course will be taught via lecture and small group instruction.
+Students will be taught physical examinations corresponding with PASV 671 Clinical Medicine I systems.
 The students will be encouraged to study in a collaborative manner.
-(3 credits)
+(1.5 credits)